ickshonpe/bevy_ui_borders/README.md

 * `BorderedNodeBundle`: A bundle for creating UI nodes with a border and outline.
 * `BorderBundle`: A bundle for adding border and outline components to an existing UI node.

-## Plugin
-`BordersPlugin` should be added to your Bevy app to enable bordered UI nodes.

-To display a bordered UI node:
-* Add the `BordersPlugin` plugin to your app.
-* Spawn an entity with a `BorderColor` component and a `NodeBundle` where the `border` field of its `Style` component is set to a non-zero thickness.

 ## Example